liron-navon/chrome-extention-typescript-react-starter/README.md

 1. Clone
 2. Update HTML name in package.json (effects both html title and manifest name)
 3. Install dependencies with `npm install`
-4. Run hot module reload dev server with `npm run dev` or build with `npm run build`
+4. Run hot module reload dev server with `npm run dev`
 5. Open [chrome://extensions/](chrome://extensions/) in chrome, activate development mode, and select load unpacked, pick your dist folder and your'e done.

+- You can also run `npm run build` which will also generate a zip file inside `dist` with the name of the repo prefixed by the environment, which you should upload to google when publishing the extension.
+- To change version just run
 ---
 ### Structure
     .